Amanda Lowney, PharmD, BCPS, BCCCP, BCEMP

 Shellee Dixon, PharmD, MBA, BCPS

-Rotation Description: The Internal Medicine rotation provides the resident with the opportunity to participate in direct-patient care activities and gain experience practicing as a clinical pharmacist in the inpatient setting, managing medical and surgery patients in a variety of disease states.
-During the learning experience, the resident will develop and monitor pharmaceutical care plans, participate in multidisciplinary rounds, answer drug information questions, offer medication counseling to patients, and co-precept students, if applicable.
-Residents will engage in topic discussions with the preceptor, provide a journal club presentation, and provide an in-service.
+Rotation Description: The rotation provides the resident the opportunity to participate in direct-patient care activities and gain experience practicing as a clinical pharmacist in the inpatient setting, managing patients on the cardiac unit or medical and surgery patients in a variety of disease states.
+The resident will participate in interdisciplinary rounds to assist with medication reviews, help identify barriers to medication and discharge, and be a resource to the medical team.

 Email: elisabeth.dixon@novanthealth.org